Skip to content

 class FromOneOnly(ViewPolicy):

-"""Show only envelopes from a single named sender."""
+"""Show only envelopes from a single named sender, prefixed with their name."""

 name: ClassVar[str] = "from_one_only"